$C_{p^n}$-equivariant Mahowald invariants: Introduction

 \subsection{\texorpdfstring{$C_{p^n}$}{C\_pn}-Mahowald invariants}

+The preceding discussion considers what degrees arise from equivariant stable maps $S^V \to S_{C_{p^n}}$.
 As the even subscripts suggest, \cref{thm:fixeddegree} is a special case of a stronger theorem.
+As the dimension of $V$ grows, the space of realizable degrees shrinks.
+Rather than merely asking what degrees can or cannot be realized, one can instead attempt to pin down the precise obstructions to realizability, with the above evenness corresponding to the fact that these obstructions may generally live halfway between complex dimensions, on odd-dimensional skeleta of $S^V$.
+Under the assumption that $V$ is a sum of faithful characters, these obstructions lie in the nonequivariant stable stems, and are precisely encoded by the \emph{$C_{p^n}$-equivariant Mahowald invariants} of the title.

-In \cite{brunergreenlees1995bredon}, Bruner and Greenlees showed that Landweber's theorem on the image of $\Phi^{C_2}$ is equivalent to a computation of the degrees of the \textit{Mahowald invariants} of powers of $2$, which had been computed by Mahowald and Ravenel \cite{mahowaldravenel1993root}.
-This admits an extension to $C_{p^n}$-equivariant homotopy theory.
+This point of view is already present in the classical case.
+In \cite{brunergreenlees1995bredon}, Bruner and Greenlees showed that Landweber's theorem on the image of $\Phi^{C_2}$ is equivalent to a computation of the degrees of the Mahowald invariants of powers of $2$, which had been computed by Mahowald and Ravenel \cite{mahowaldravenel1993root}.
+We extend this in full generality to $C_{p^n}$-equivariant homotopy theory.

 The Segal conjecture, resolved by Carlsson \cite{carlsson1983equivariant}, implies that

 where $S^{\tate C_{p^n}}$ is the Tate construction for the trivial action of $C_{p^n}$ on the sphere spectrum and $S^{C_{p^{n-1}}}$ is the fixed point spectrum of the $C_{p^{n-1}}$-equivariant sphere spectrum.
 Hence a choice of periodic resolution for $C_{p^n}$, and we shall be explicit about our choices in \cref{ssec:spoke}, gives rise to a \textit{Tate spectral sequence}